 Further tests for prostate cancer

 If results of the PSA test or the DRE are abnormal, a urologist will likely recommend a biopsy, where small samples of tissue are removed from the prostate and examined.

 If cancer is diagnosed, other tests may be used to check the progression of the cancer, including:

 - magnetic resonance imaging (MRI) scan of the prostate - often done before a biopsy

-- bone scan – to check whether or not cancer cells have travelled to the bones
+- bone scan - to check whether or not cancer cells have spread to the bones

 - computed tomography (CT) scan - a specialised x-ray